Coronavirus: What will university be like in 2020/21?

 There's been a lot of confusion recently about what we might see happening at universities next year.
 But you'll be glad to know that we've found out some of the planned changes...

 UPDATE (6/8/20): Some uni students will be banned from having overnight guests.
 More info here.

 Whatever your plans are for the next academic year – whether you're starting uni as a fresher, returning for another year or taking a year out – you won't be alone in wondering what university will be like in September.

-This week, to find out more, we sat down (i.e. had a video call) with a few representatives from Universities UK, an organisation that acts as the collective voice of 137 unis across England, Northern Ireland, Scotland and Wales.
+To find out more, we sat down (i.e. had a video call) with a few representatives from Universities UK, an organisation that acts as the collective voice of 137 unis across England, Northern Ireland, Scotland and Wales.

 Here's what we found out...